 Who Qualifies for a VA Loan in Florida

 VA loan eligibility ties to your military service record.
-In general, you qualify if you served 90 consecutive days of active duty during wartime, 181 days during peacetime, or six or more years in the National Guard or Reserves.
+You generally qualify if you served 90 consecutive days of active duty during wartime, 181 days during peacetime, or six or more years in the National Guard or Reserves.
 Surviving spouses of service members who died in the line of duty may also be eligible.

 The Real Benefits of a VA Loan

 The no-down-payment benefit is the one most people know about, but it's only part of the story.
-VA loans also don't require private mortgage insurance, which on a conventional loan can add $100 to $300 per month to your payment.
+VA loans also don't require private mortgage insurance.
+On a conventional loan, PMI can add $100 to $300 per month to your payment.
 Over a five-year period, that's $6,000 to $18,000 in savings on PMI alone.
-If you want a side-by-side comparison of how PMI works on an FHA loan versus what you'd pay on conventional financing, that's worth reading before you decide on a loan type.
+If you want a side-by-side look at how PMI works on FHA loans vs. what you'd pay on conventional financing, that's worth reading before you decide on a loan type.

 VA loans also tend to come with lower interest rates than conventional loans.
 This happens because the VA guarantees a portion of the loan, which reduces the lender's risk.
-In many cases the rate difference is between 0.25% and 0.5%, which sounds small but compounds into real money over a 30-year loan.
+In many cases the rate difference is 0.25% to 0.5%, which sounds small but compounds into real money over a 30-year term.

 How Florida-Specific Rules Affect VA Loans